t-troebst/perfanno.nvim/README.md

 # PerfAnno: Profiling Annotations and Call Graph Exploration in NeoVim!

-PerfAnno is a simple lua plugin for NeoVim that allows you to annotate your code with output from perf or other profilers that can generate stack traces in the [flamegraph](https://github.com/brendangregg/FlameGraph) format.
+PerfAnno is a simple lua plugin for NeoVim that allows you to annotate your code with output from perf or other call graph profilers that can generate stack traces in the [flamegraph](https://github.com/brendangregg/FlameGraph) format.
-It supports two different modes:
+The plugin itself is language agnostic and has been tested with C, C++, Lua, and Python.

-* **call graph:** Each line is annotated with the samples that occurred in that line *including* nested function calls.
+Each line is annotated with the samples that occurred in that line *including* nested function calls.
 This requires that the perf.data file has been recorded with call graph information.
-* **flat:** Each line is annotated with the samples that occurred in that line *without* nested function calls.
-This information is easier to get but obviously disables some useful features of this plugin.

-If the perf.data file has multiple events such as, say, cpu cycles, branch mispredictions and cache misses, then you can switch between these.
+If the profiler provides multiple events such as, say, cpu cycles, branch mispredictions and cache misses, then you can switch between these.
-In addition, PerfAnno provides a Telescope (or `vim.ui.select`) finder that allows you to immediately jump to the hottest lines in your code base or the hottest callers of a specific region of code (typically a function).
+In addition, PerfAnno provides a Telescope (or `vim.ui.select`) finder that allows you to immediately jump to the hottest lines / functions in your code base or the hottest callers of a specific region of code (typically a function).

 https://user-images.githubusercontent.com/15610942/153775719-ed236a8d-d012-448d-b3b1-8b38f57d1fbf.mp4